JoepVanlier/JSFX/README.md

 # Multi-channel spectral analyser with sonogram and time window
 I needed a plugin that I could keep open on one screen to monitor things.
-Hence I modified the stock Reaper FFT to allow for multi-channel analysis and combine it with a sonogram.
+Hence I modified the stock Reaper spectral analyzer to allow for multi-channel analysis and combine it with a sonogram and time window.

 ![Spectral Analyzer](https://i.imgur.com/BkDa0S5.png)